 immune system problems

-an unusual or allergic reaction to meningococcal vaccine, latex, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to vaccines, other medicines, foods, dyes, or preservatives

 pregnant or trying to get pregnant

-This medicine is for injection under the skin.
-It is given by a health care professional in a hospital or clinic setting.
+This vaccine is for injection into a muscle.
+It is given by a health care professional.

 Overdosage: If you think you've taken too much of this medicine contact a poison control center or emergency room at once.